HwWobbe/WipHww/README.md

 # 2022.04:
+* PRs are becomming urgent enough to warrant inclusion in the Project plan(s)
+# 2022.04:
 * efficient communication with less technical collaborators is promoting the use of RemNote and Notion.
 * * these are remarkably similar ( to the poiny that they appear to be based on the same underlying software )
 * * 2022-04-21: noticed a more complicated filder structure than was intended